cloudmesh-book/book-latex-2018/section/os/ubuntu-usb-osx.md

 To boot from the USB stick, you need to restart or power-on the Mac with the USB stick inserted while you press the Option/alt key.

-The launch ‘Startup Manager' will be started showing a list of bootable devices connected to the machine.
-Your USB stick should appear as gold/yellow and labelled ‘EFI Boot'.
-USe your curser keys to move to the most right EFI boot device in that list (likely the USB stick) and press ENTER.
+The launch *Startup Manager* will be started showing a list of bootable devices connected to the machine.
+Your USB stick should appear as gold/yellow and labelled *EFI Boot*.
+Use your curser keys to move to the most right EFI boot device in that list (likely the USB stick) and press ENTER.
 YOu can also use the mouse.